ravenprotocol/ravdl/README.md

 R.initialize('<TOKEN>')
 ```

-In the Ravenverse, each script executed by a requester is treated as a collection of RavOP Operations called Graph.<br>
+In the Ravenverse, each script executed by a requester is treated as a collection of Ravop Operations called Graph.<br>
 > **Note:** In the current release, the requester can execute only 1 graph with their unique token.
 Therefore, to clear any previous/existing graphs, the requester must use ```R.flush()``` method. <br>

 The next step involves the creation of a Graph...